aretro-sane/archinstall/README.md

 ```bash
 systemctl enable systemd-boot-update.service
 ```
 Type exit, umount -a and reboot.
 In BIOS change Boot Priorities, maybe turn on Fast Boot again.
 Proceed to next part only if everything is OK.

+For specific instruction for different WM/DE, check individual READMEs and scripts in the different folders.